The Hacker’s Guide to Twitter User Acquisition

 My first tweet that contained “hacker news” was something a little bit condescending about how a Hacker News thread had turned into a huge circlejerk.
 When @HackerNewsOnion favorited my tweet, I thought, “Hey, these guys are laughing along.
 That’s cool.”
 I checked out their profile, and their tweets were pretty funny, so I followed them.

 Then a couple minutes later I tweeted something else that contained “Hacker News” to a friend.
 Again, it was favorited.
-But this time it didn’t make sense; there was no reason @HackerNewsOnion should have favorite that one.
+But this time it didn’t make sense; there was no reason @HackerNewsOnion should have favorited that one.

 I opened up their profile and looked at the things they had favorited – it was just a list of every tweet that said “Hacker News” in any context.
 As I watched the account over the next few weeks I realized I wasn’t the only one being duped by a stupid little “favorite” bot.
 Dozens were following @HackerNewsOnion each day.